About the Oregon Game Project Challenge

 What does it take to coach an OGPC team?

+The OGPC team is committed to helping coaches have a successful experience coaching OGPC student teams.
+Find our rules and theme, along with a link to the form to register and join our mailing list at Coach page.
 In some cases, OGPC is also able to provide a connection to a technical mentor that can assist a coach with guiding a team through the OGPC season.
 Contact us if you need help finding a technical mentor.
+Check with your team first – students often have resources or what to do it all themselves!

 Why the Oregon Game Project Challenge?